JEAYNE/Monty-Hall-Problem-Simulation-in-Perl/README.md

 # As a developer, you have an advantage!

-Your are a developper, you don't need the Bayes'theorem.Writing the code, without even executing it, is convincing.
+Your are a developper, you don't need the Bayes'theorem.
+Writing the code, without even executing it, is convincing.

 ```
 if( firstChoice == carDoor ){